 As soon as they finished from their mission another request came in for them, this time from officials in Moravia, the present day region in the Czech Republic, because that region needed missionaries who could preach as well as celebrate the liturgical services in the local dialect.
 Contrary to the work undertaken by German missionaries before them, the sterling work done by Saints Cyril and Methodius left abundant good fruit indeed.
 The Godly genius of these two brothers stood in the fact that they tried to enculture the Gospel, precisely by adapting the Greek alphabet into a script for the Slavonic language.
 Thus, in this way, they gave birth to the “Cyrillic” alphabet.
 It was this which initially was employed to translate both the Bible and the liturgical books.
 Furthermore, by time the “Cyrillic” became the main instrument of written communication for huge portions of the world, first and foremost the present day Russia.

-The two great brothers, full of apostolic zeal, worked diligently Moravia for four years, till 868, hence attaining a far wider greater success than the German missionaries who ventured in these areas before them.
+The two great brothers, full of apostolic zeal, worked diligently in Moravia for four years, till 868, hence attaining a far wider and greater success than the German missionaries who ventured in these areas before them.
 Their innovative approach to missionary activity, particularly their use of the language of the people, as well as even their Byzantine background presented itself as a problem to certain German church officials, who began to regard them with suspicion.
-Nevertheless, after that the two brothers were called together by Pope Adrian II, after he saw how they worked, he confirmed their modes and greatly encouraged them.
+Nevertheless, the two brothers, called together by Pope Adrian II after he saw how the great fruit of their work, confirmed their modes and greatly encouraged them.
 Both Cyril and Methodius were supported by the Pope for their missionary endeavours, and also received the episcopal ordination accordingly.
 Nevertheless, Cyril was not to return to Moravia, since he died in the Eternal City in 869.

 Ultimately, with the help of many Greek priests, he translated the entire Bible into the language which nowadays is widely known as Church Slavonic.
 Methodius selected his successor from the native Moravian Slavs whom he lovingly evangelized.
 He died on April 6, 885.

-Saints Cyril and Methodius’ missionary activity among the Slavs paved the way for the eventual evangelization of Ukraine and Russian in 988, when the Russian Prince Vladimir willingly received Baptism.
+Saints Cyril and Methodius’ missionary activity among the Slavs paved the way for the eventual evangelization of Ukraine and Russia in 988, when the Russian Prince Vladimir willingly received Baptism.